alexandrucancescu/cine-slinger-plugin-base/readme.md

-## Types for developing a torrent provider for nas-movie-manager
+### Plugin base with types and helpers for developing plugins for cine-slinger

+Written in typescript